 - Model and Measure Room Gain.
 The particulars of the room’s size, shape and construction are evaluated and a detailed Finite-Element Analysis (FEA) study conducted to model Room Gain and the predicted infrasonic response at each listener location.
-Room Gain is then measured in situ using a reference low-frequency source to determine how the actual room modifies the bass (20-100Hz) and infrasonic (<20Hz) regions, and how many UberSub modules will be required to meet the output level and distortion targets for the chosen program (Red X or Black Label).
+Room Gain is then measured in situ using an instrumented, reference low-frequency sound source to determine how the actual room modifies the bass (20-100Hz) and infrasonic (<20Hz) regions, and to finalize the number of UberSub modules that will be required to meet the output level and distortion targets for the chosen program (Red X or Black Label).
 The measurement data is fed back in to harmonize the FEA model with its real-world counterpart.

-- 3D-model, simulate and optimize a Custom Baffle Wall using in-house FEA tools to create a supportive, acoustically inert, non-resonant, supportive environment for the UberSub modules and screen-channel speakers (Left, Center, Right).
-Without the benefit of FEA studies, which reveal where and what kind of structural bracing is needed, the sound pressure levels within the Baffle – which can exceed 130 decibels – would cause the structure to flex, distort and open up seams, creating air-leaks, rattles, resonances and other acoustic defects.
-The construction of the baffle wall itself is carried out by KYD’s chosen specialty contractor/partner, working from KYD’s detailed 3D construction drawings, and under KYD’s direct supervision.
+- 3D-model, simulate and optimize a Custom Baffle Wall using in-house FEA tools to create a supportive, acoustically inert, non-resonant environment for the UberSub modules and screen-channel speakers (Left, Center, Right).
+The study reveals where and what kinds of structural bracing, damping, decoupling, pressure containment etc. measures are needed to keep the structure from flexing, distorting, leaking, rattling, resonating and otherwise degrading infrasonic and deep bass realism.
+Actual construction of the resulting baffle wall is carried out by KYD’s chosen specialty contractor/partner, working from KYD’s detailed 3D construction drawings, and under KYD’s direct supervision.

-- Conducting a Sleep Disturbance Study to predict the flow of deep bass and infrasonic energy out of the theater/screening room and into bedrooms and other noise-sensitive spaces.
+- Conduct a Sleep Disturbance Study to predict the flow of deep bass and infrasonic energy out of the theater/screening room and into bedrooms and other noise-sensitive spaces.
 Based on industrial-type acoustic modeling tools, the study can predict whether, when you’re screening War of the Worlds or other action spectacular, the predicted decibel levels in sleeping rooms elsewhere in the home will likely rise above the sleep disturbance threshold.
-If that’s the case in your home, we model the effects of different sound-control strategies in the theater’s walls, floor, ceiling, doors, etc. to find the most effective solution.
+If that’s the case in your home, we model the effects of different sound-control strategies in the venue’s walls, floor, ceiling, doors, etc. to find the most effective solution.

-- On-Site Testing and Commissioning, including fine-tuning the transition between the UberSubs and the “full-range” system to be aurally seamless; and
+- Install, Test and Calibrate the UberSub modules, including fine-tuning the transition between the UberSubs and the “full-range” system to be aurally seamless.

-- Issuing a Report on the general physics and auditory perception of the low-frequency and infrasonic ranges, including detailed before-and-after measurements.
+- Issue a bound, 50+ page Report on the physics and auditory perception of the low-frequency and infrasonic ranges, including detailed, project-specific before-and-after measurements.

 Born from 30 years of real engineering, KYD delivers